department-of-veterans-affairs/vagov-content/pages/covid-research-for-usability-testing-only.md

 ## What are the risks of joining a research study?

+When it comes to research, our highest priority is protecting you.
+Part of this means giving you all the information you need to decide if volunteering for a research study is right for you.
 The research study staff will explain in detail all of the possible risks of a specific study before you agree to join.

-But some common risks include:
+**Some common risks include:**

 - **Possible side effects.** If you join a study that's testing a new vaccine or treatment, you may experience side effects.
-Some side effects could be severe.

-This also depends on the specific study you may join.
-When you join a study, you may:
-	Have side effects from the vaccine or treatment being tested.
 Most side effects of vaccines are minor (like a sore arm, low fever, or muscle aches) and go away after 1 or 2 days.
+The study staff will monitor your health.
+If you do experience more severe side effects, they'll work with you to make sure you get the care you need.
-	Not receive the vaccine or treatment being tested.
-For example, in a trial to determine if a vaccine or treatment works, we need to compare 2 groups: a group that receives the vaccine or treatment we're testing and a group that receives a placebo (a sterile liquid that doesn't have any active ingredients).
+- **Not receiving the vaccine or treatment being tested.** For example, in a trial to determine if a vaccine or treatment works, we need to compare 2 groups: a group that receives the vaccine or treatment we're testing and a group that receives a placebo (a sterile liquid that doesn't have any active ingredients).
-	Need to spend time traveling to the VA health facility where research will take place
+- **Inconvenience or disruption to your work or home schedule.** You may need to spend time traveling to the VA health facility where research will take place.

 ------

 ## More information about research studies at VA

-When it comes to research, our highest priority is protecting you.
-Part of this means giving you all the information you need to decide if volunteering for a research study is right for you.

 ### Questions about participating in a study